 Seed saving doesn’t have to be difficult, but growing good seed does require a bit of knowledge, planning and attention beyond the basics of ordinary vegetable growing, and some vegetables are more challenging than others!
 There is loads of great information available free online to get you started.

 We would love you to join us on this seed saving adventure and there’s plenty of scope to get involved or help out.
-Our very first seed catalogue is nearly ready and you can pick up packets of our seeds in exchange for a donation at events around Stroud in the coming weeks.
-Find out more about the global history of agriculture at our film screening, learn how to save your own seeds at our workshop, or borrow our practical seed saving DVD.
-We are particularly keen to recruit more seed guardians to help us scale up the seed bank and grow more seed locally – and anyone can do it!
+Through the year we run occasional workshops and film screenings on seed growing, and in late winter our annual seed catalogue is released.
+Our seeds are available in exchange for donations in late winter and early spring, from the Down to Earth stall at Stroud farmers market, and at other local events.
+We are always keen to recruit more seed guardians to help us scale up the seed bank and grow more seed locally – and anyone can do it!
 Click for more…

 Say hello to us and keep up to date with news and developments on Facebook: www.facebook.com/stroudcommunityseedbank